rossabaker/northside/content/faq.md

   Northside Soccer offers only Rec and Rec Plus teams.

 What are the registration fees?
-: The Rec registration fee $95 discount if you register prior to January 31.
-The Rec Plus Fee is $115.
+: The Rec registration fee is $100.
+The Rec Plus Fee is $110.

   There is a $10 early bird discount if you register before January 31, and a $5 sibling discount is provided for families with more than one